 If you have mortgage insurance, there may be an opportunity for you to remove or lower your monthly mortgage insurance cost through a refinance.
 Has our home’s value gone up since you originally purchased it?
 A refinance will allow for a new appraisal to see if your new loan will be 80% of your new appraised value.
 If it is, your mortgage insurance may be removed a lot sooner than expected.
 Most mortgage insurance is over $100 per month and this is a great way to immediately save that money.

-Even if you may not qualify to have your mortgage insurance completely removed, your monthly mortgage instance may go down during a refinance if your property value and credit score has gone up at all.
+Even if you may not qualify to have your mortgage insurance completely removed, your monthly mortgage instance may go down during a refinance if your property value and credit score have gone up at all.

 Is refinancing really worth it?